 Approximately 70% of Birmingham residents live in food deserts or in food imbalance areas and due to conventional sprawl, which causes people to use motorized transportation, Birmingham is the 16th most dangerous metropolitan area in the country for pedestrians.
-Compounding these social determinant of health challenges is the fact that chronic diseases and obesity rates continue to soar.
+Compounding these social determinants of health challenges is the fact that chronic diseases and obesity rates continue to soar.

 An implementation-ready coalition known as Birmingham REACH for Better Health through the University of Alabama (UAB), set out to address these issues by building on their existing infrastructure that included past CDC-REACH initiatives spanning from 1999 to 2018 and Communities Putting Prevention to Work.
 Through these CDC-funded initiatives, and under the direction of Dr. Mona Fouad, the coalition made tremendous strides such as ensuring comprehensive protections for all workers from secondhand smoke exposure in select cities; creating the Red Rock Ridge and Valley Trail System Masterplan; developing childcare regulations that included obesity prevention policies and, much more.

 Although the University of Alabama Birmingham was not funded in 2019, the successes of the program prepared the university to successfully compete for the university’s Grand Challenge, which is part of the university’s strategic plan (Forging the Future) to energize outstanding talent to identify and solve complex societal problems.
 Dr. Mona Fouad’s Healthy Alabama 2030: Live HealthSmart proposal was selected as the university’s inaugural Grand Challenge winner.